-The contract also includes a table of fixed and variable reinsurance commissions payable to the Company.
-The fixed commission is calculated as a percentage of the premium ceded and as a fixed amount until 2022.
-The variable commission is calculated on the basis of the premiums assigned during the term of the contract of the year, and the performance of the claims ratio during the agreed years from 2022 onward.
-These commissions are capped.
+Until 2022, the contract also included a table of fixed and variable reinsurance commissions payable to the Group.
+The fixed commission was calculated as a percentage of the premium ceded and as a fixed amount until 2022.
+The variable commission was calculated on the basis of the premiums assigned during the term of the contract of the year, and the performance of the claims ratio during the agreed years from 2022 onward.
+These commissions were capped.
+However, an addendum to the contract was signed in 2023, in which it was agreed that there would be no exchange of commissions between the parties.